| Appendix 5: Articles

 deficit countries.
 The prevailing investment opportunities

+and natural resources are, in fact, quite favourable.
 I must say that today's motto of "Investing in Food

 Security" is felicitously selected in commemorating this